 - Etc. as applicable

-* Note – Ensure that you are using the most current and up-to-date forms, as the VA will often deny or reject forms submitted on outdated forms.
+* Note – Ensure that you are using the correct and most current and up-to-date forms, as the VA will often deny or reject forms submitted on outdated forms.

 After you have applied or submitted your claim, there are eight distinct steps that most claims for disability compensation follow.
 These phases may vary in time depending on the complexity of the claim, the amount of evidence that must be gathered to support the claims, and the type of evidence.
 You are strongly encouraged to submit as much evidence as possible with your claim to help minimize processing time.
 This also helps to make your claim as much of a fully-developed claim (FDC) as possible.
 The eight steps of claims processing are as follows: